danielnorberg/auto-matter/README.md

 * The value and builder implementations are generated using standard Java annotation processing at build time.
 Thus all code is visible, navigable and debuggable using standard Java IDE's.

+* AutoMatter enforces non-nullity for fields by default, moving those pesky NullPointerExceptions closer to the source. `@Nullable` can be used to opt out of the null checks.

 Why Not
 -------
 AutoMatter is designed to work well for pure data value type use cases by generating as much as